Parkinson’s Hand Test

 What do Parkinson's Hand Tests assess exactly?

-They assess patients for any signs of Bradykinesia, which is a symptom of Parkinson’s Disease.
+They assess patients for any signs of Bradykinesia, which is a symptom of Parkinson's Disease.
+It can also evaluate other types of movement disorders.

 How do I store the results of the Parkinson's Hand Tests?

 If you downloaded our template, you can store physical copies in your filing cabinet or within a folder on your computer.
 To be extra safe, you can store them with us by subscribing to our platform!
-Doing so essentially makes digital back-ups of your files, so if you lose your files on your computer or filing cabinet, you can re-download them and reprint them!
+Doing so essentially makes digital backups of your files, so if you lose your files on your computer or filing cabinet, you can re-download them and reprint them!

 Are these Parkinson's Hand Tests enough to diagnose a patient with Parkinson's?